Synapse-Flux-Lab/rag-loom/CONTRIBUTING.md

-# Contributing to RAG Platform Kit
+# Contributing to RAG Loom

 Thank you for your interest in contributing!